-When your items sells, you mail it to the buyer, and you receive your money shortly after they receive the merchandise.
-Another great feature about this site is that you can ask people to trade clothes with you instead of selling them.
+When your items sell, you mail them to the buyer, and you receive your money shortly after they receive the merchandise.
+Another great feature of this site is that you can ask people to trade clothes with you instead of selling them.

 7. Facebook Marketplace

 I know that using Facebook Marketplace isn’t a new idea, but I didn’t want you to overlook its benefits.
-Facebook is my go-to platform for selling stuff.
+Facebook is my go-to platform for selling stuff, even big stuff like appliances.
 I have found that most of the items that I list sell very quickly.
 All you need is a clear photo and a detailed description of your item.